 This chapter provides an outline of the legislative framework guiding community and stakeholder involvement in the IDP process plan of eMakhazeni Local Municipality.
-It also discusses processes followed especially the outreach activities that were part of reviewing the draft 2019/20 IDP.
+It also discusses processes followed especially the outreach activities that were part of establishing the draft 2022 - 2027 IDP.
 This chapter also provides, in listed fashion, the ward needs as gathered from the different IDP consultative meetings.

-The newly elected Council that assumed office from 3rd August 2016, has its work cut-out, to set the tone for the new 5-year IDP process.
+The newly elected Council that assumed office from 9th November 2022, has its work cut-out, to set the tone for the new 5-year IDP process.
 As a newly elected council takes office, the previous one has provided an opportunity to understand the challenges and strengthen the achievements of government by working together with local communities, labour, business, religious, youth and other stakeholders.
 The IDP serves as a single broad strategic guide of the broader community and residents of ELM priority issues that government should implement in this term of Council.
 It also assists administration to prepare a medium-term finance framework and annual budget that seek to allocate resources to address all these needs.
 In developing the 5-year IDP plan, it is important to be mindful of alignment with all National, Provincial and Local Government imperatives.
 The IDP is not only a local government programme, but the delivery plan of entire government in a particular space.
-In this case, this 5-year IDP should be seen a government plan, not only of ELM.
+Meaning, this 5-year IDP should be seen a government plan, not only of eLM.